ppauel/typescript-discord-bot/README.md

 A multi-purpose discord.js v14 bot template.
 This is the successor of the [djs-template](https://github.com/ppauel/djs-template) repository.

+This template is still 🚧 under development 🚧 and will be constantly extended, for example when changes are made to the Discord API.

 ## Features

-- Slash Command Handler (global / guild)
+- Command Handler (global / guild)
-- Context Menu Handler (global / guild)
 - Interaction Handler (Message Components, Modals)
 - Event Handler
 - Localizations